wimblerobotics/Sigyn/Designs/TeensySensor/TeensySensor.md

 ![alt text](Media/TeensySensor3DTilted.png)

 # Overview
-This board is an expansion board for the Teensy 4.1 development board and was originally designed for used in the Sigyn robot by Wimble Robotics.
+This board is an expansion board for the Teensy 4.1 development board and was originally designed for use in the Sigyn robot by Wimble Robotics.
 Sigyn uses three of these boards.
 Just as an example, here is how Sigyn uses these boards as of the day of this writing.
 * Board1 supports
   * 8 Time of flight sensors